Kittaru87/CV/README.md

 #### Durham University (2005 to 2008)

 - Combined Honours in Arts (Classics and English): BA(Hons) 2:1
-- Elective modules in Ancient History and Ancient Egyptian Hieroglypics
+- Elective module in Ancient History
+- Evening classes in Ancient Egyptian Hieroglypics

 #### George Abbot Sixth Form College (2003 to 2005)